Social protection of the business manager

 This schedule contains the following information:

-- Where necessary, the spreading period and the calculation of the amount of the annual fractions resulting from that spreading.
+• Where necessary, the spreading period and the calculation of the amount of the annual fractions resulting from such spreading.

-He can choose to pay his contributions the 5th or 20th of the month.
+They can choose to pay their premiums the 5th or 20th of the month.
 He must indicate via his online space his choice to the Urssaf.
 In the absence of an election, he must pay his contributions on the 5th of the month.
-It may change the periodicity of its maturities only once a year.
+It may change the periodicity of its deadlines only once a year.

-The leader may also opt for your online space for quarterly payment of its contributions and contributions.
-It must do so no later than 1er december for an application from 1er January of the following year.
-It can also opt in during the year and request that the option apply from the next quarterly deadline that at least 30 days after the application.
+The leader may also opt for its online space for quarterly payment of its contributions and contributions.
+It must do so no later than the 1er December for application from 1er January of the following year.
+It may also opt in the course of the year and request that the option apply from the next quarterly deadline which follows his request by at least 30 days.

 The quarterly deadlines are as follows: